MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-policies.md

 You can set up the policy for individual users or entire organizations.

-1. [Install the Teams PowerShell module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.
+1. [Install the Microsoft Teams PowerShell module](https://docs.microsoft.com/microsoftteams/teams-powershell-install) if you haven't already.

 2. To check the policy for a particular account, run the following PowerShell command: